The Finnish Cultural Institute

 Tiina has been living in Leuven since 1982, and speaks Dutch fluently!
 Still, Finland and especially the landscape around Artjärvi will always have a special place in her heart.
 Kauppatori in Helsinki on a Summer’s day comes second.
 In Brussels, she enjoys the lively neighbourhood of the “Marollen”, with its narrow streets, original stores, restaurants and cafes and diverse population.
 Having a penchant for smart and feisty women, Lisbeth Salander from the Stieg Larsson novels and Elizabeth Bennet from Jane Austin’s Pride and Prejudice have to be her favourite fictional characters.

-RE/defining Masculinities, TelepART, overseeing general projects and daily communication
+NEW Masculinities, TelepART, Women's Day events, overseeing general projects and daily communication

 Malin is our crazy cat lady and she’s damn proud of it.
 When she’s not at home cuddling up with her two furry friends, you can find her writing and illustrating.
 She has a strong passion for comics, and dreams of becoming a published novelist.